What you see: Red onions that turn a bluish, greenish color during cooking

 So, the scramble’s alkaline environment caused the anthocyanins to change to these bluish greenish shades.
 Sometimes, this reaction has kind of pretty results.
 The triangle shaped piece of onion pictured below reminds me of a flourite crystal, but I digress.

-This reaction isn’t restricted to red onions.
 Red cabbage, and other anthocyanin-sporting foods, behave similarly.
 And sometimes metals, including iron, aluminum and tin, can cause these types of color changes.
 If you’re intrigued, Decoding Delicious offers an in-depth explanation and instructions for playing with food pigments at home.
+This reaction isn’t restricted to red onions and it has no implications for food safety, so don’t worry about eating any such color shifting, anthocyanin-packing veggies.

 At the top of this post, you’ll see my own experiment.
 I chopped a red onion and put some of the rings in a bowl with some baking soda and water.
 I heated them in the microwave and they quickly turned green!